 My whole life I had been fascinated by the beauty of Ireland.
-Also being of Irish decent, I had a yearning to visit.
+Also being of Irish descent, I had a yearning to visit.
 I chose to Intern there because I didn’t merely want to be a tourist.
 I wanted to work and live in the culture.

 I wanted a change in my life and World Endeavors gave me the perfect opportunity to pursue my dreams of travel and work experience.
 It was the next step I needed to get outside my comfort zone of living in predictable, safe Edmond, Oklahoma.

 What was your internship like?

 When people ask me what a typical day at my internship was like, I don’t quite know how to answer; when you’re living in a different country, your days are far from typical.
 Every day I had a 20-minute walk into town, I sat at my desk and was utilized as the graphic designer.
 Not every day was the same though.
 Some days, there would be a story that needed to be covered and I was assigned to interview, film and edit the package.
 Others, I sat at my desk, listened to music and designed logos for local businesses.

 [The company where I interned] is a small business so there weren’t many employees.
 This allowed me to get close with each person.
 The majority of the workers are family members.
 They took me in as one of their own.
 My supervisor became like an older brother to me, and the youngest brother of the family became my best friend.
 He picked me up for work occasionally, and we hung out on a regular basis.
 By the end of my internship, I had developed many close relationships with all my co-workers and hope to keep these relationships for a lifetime.